 In the city, head down to the newly built Elizabeth Quay (or as locals call it, Betty’s Jetty), for restaurants, bars and a nice promenade to stroll across.
 A ferry service nearby sweeps you across the river to South Perth where you can view the above skyline, head to more pubs and restaurants or visit the world-class Perth Zoo.
 If you’ve ever seen that photo of the mama giraffe kissing the top of her baby giraffe’s head – that was taken here!
 They also have a newborn giraffe as of 2018.

-Just metres from Perth train station is the Arts Precinct with the Art Gallery of WA and the WA Museum (currently being built as a massive glass box and due for completion in November 2020.)
+Just metres from Perth train station is the Arts Precinct with the Art Gallery of WA and the newly-opened WA Museum with it’s giant blue whale skeleton, named Otto.
 From here you can stroll into Northbridge which is well known for its bars, restaurants, pubs and clubs.

 While the bars and restaurants in the CBD have a more relaxed vibe, Northbridge is where you’ll find the energy-packed nightlife, especially on a Friday or Saturday night.